pandey-ankit/coherence-new/lab1/lab1.md

 * Understand how Spring Cache Abstraction is implemented
 * Run the Spring Boot demo application

-> Note: There are more efficient was to integrate Coherence with databases using cache stores, but this is just to show how the out-of-the-box Cache Abstraction works with Spring and Coherence.
+> Note: There are more efficient ways to integrate Coherence with databases using cache stores, but this is just to show how the out-of-the-box Cache Abstraction works with Spring and Coherence.

 ### Prerequisites